iconify/documentation/documents/pages/types/index.md

 If you are not familiar with TypeScript, but are familiar with JavaScript, it should not be hard to understand this documentation because it is mostly just basic types.

-Few things that you need to know to understand types:
+Few basic TypeScript concepts you need to know to understand documentation:

-### object

-Some Iconify code is written in PHP, yet refers to this documentation for description of types.

-Object in JavaScript is the same as associative array in PHP.
-That is every entry has unique key and value.

 ### Record

 Type `[type]Record<string, number>` is an object, where key is `[type]string`, value is `[type]number`.

-For PHP developers it is an associative array.
+For PHP developers it is the same as associative array.

 ### unknown